 Winter (December to February)

 Most bedroom plants go semi-dormant.
 Water less, maybe half the summer frequency.
 Keep plants away from cold window drafts and heating vents (both cause stress).
-Humidity often drops below 30% from central heating, which is exactly when your plants’ moisture release matters most for your sleep.
-Group plants together to maximize their collective humidity boost.
+Humidity often drops below 30% from central heating, which is when grouped plants can help the corner around them feel less dry.
 Don’t repot or fertilize until spring.

 How many plants do I need in my bedroom?